HemantPundpal/Hemant-Pundpal---C-Projects/TLV/README.md

 - TLV API can be used indirectly by including tlv_app_data_api.h, tlv_tag_numbers.h and tlv_port.h in application code.
 - Including tlv_app_data_api.h abstracts the application from TLV encoder and decoder.
 - The tlv app data layer maps the application data to tlv objects.
-- The tlb app data layer enables application to seamlessly transmit and receive data with tag numbers, also natively access the transmitted and received data in application variables.
+- The tlv app data layer enables application to seamlessly transmit and receive data with tag numbers, also natively access the transmitted and received data in application variables.

 Interface Option 2:
 - TLV API can be used directly by including tlv_api.h, tlv_tag_numbers.h and tlv_port.h in application code.